skupperproject/skupper-example-patient-portal/README.md

 ~~~

 If your console sessions are on different machines, you may need to
-use `scp` or a similar tool to transfer the token.
+use `sftp` or a similar tool to transfer the token securely.

 You can use the `skupper link status` command to check if linking
 succeeded.